 - Public Goods Surface Cleaner

-- Pure Haven Surface Cleaner and Master Blaster: Both contain essential oils, avoid if allergic.
+- Pure Haven Surface Cleaner / Refill and Scrubbing Cleanser: Both contain essential oils, avoid if allergic.

 - Squeak ALL PERP: Contains organic essential oils, be cautious if allergic.